 When is Google going to worry about the huge problem of fake reviews, written by affiliates, that rank highly in the SERPs?

 Although widespread, it may not yet occupy a high enough percent of Google searches to make it a priority.
-It’s a serious fail that enables malicious players to use fake reviews profitably.
+It’s a serious failure that enables malicious players to use fake reviews profitably.